christinecha/league-bot-rl/README.md

 - 🐛 **Cleaning queue should only kick old queuers.** If you re-queue mid-clean, for instance it should no longer kick you.
 - ✨ **View leaderboard with custom range.** Add query parameters to leaderboard page?
 - 🐛 **Set timezone.** Timezone is US Eastern (-5) by default, but shouldn't have to be.
-- 🐛 **Duplicate Votes.** Currently, there is a bug where if you vote for a match mode, un-react, then re-react, it will count your vote twice.

 ### Development